Best Pre-Workout Supplement Reviews

 q: Do I need supplements?

 We are of the mind that supplements are not an essential component of a successful health and fitness plan.
 You can build strength and improve your overall wellness with regular cardio and weight-bearing exercise, without adding supplements into the mix.
 They are called supplements because they are supplemental to what you are already doing when used properly.

 On the other hand, supplements can absolutely help you meet your goals faster, and are a huge advantage for certain physical endeavors.
 A martial artist, who needs to make fast and impactful movements, might benefit from taking creatine shortly before a lifting session.
 Creatine, specifically, aids you in making explosive movements.

 q: What is the deal with amino acids?

 Amino acids occur naturally in your body and are what your body uses to make protein.
 Protein aids in muscle growth.
 Proteins are made of what is called long chains of DNA.
 Without amino acids, your body cannot put together these long chains.
 The appeal of some supplements is that they will give your system more amino acids to work with, which can aid in muscle construction.

 q: Can supplements be bad for you?

-They can, but virtually any consumable product can be dangerous if you overuse it or use it an ways that are not recommended.
+They can, but virtually any consumable product can be dangerous if you overuse it or use it in ways that are not recommended.
 Always follow directions when using your supplements.
 Use them only for the reasons manufacturers say to use them.
-For example, you would not take creatine in the morning as a means of getting you energy throughout your workday, because creatine gives short lasting intense physical energy and does not improve mental focus for a whole eight hour work day.
+For example, you would not take creatine in the morning as a means of getting your energy throughout your workday, because creatine gives short-lasting intense physical energy and does not improve mental focus for a whole eight-hour workday.